 The COVID-19 pandemic has greatly impacted the construction industry and caused many businesses to reevaluate the way they conduct projects and how they manage their staff.
-New safety procedures were implemented on job sites, including proper social distancing and the increased use of personal protective equipment.
+They implemented a variety of safety procedures on their job sites.
+These include proper social distancing and the increased use of personal protective equipment.
 During this unprecedented experience, businesses are constantly adapting to keep people healthy and projects moving forward.

 That may prove to be an even more daunting challenge given the workforce shortage that has plagued the construction industry for years.
 In July 2018, there were 7.2 million jobs in construction industry, according to the U.S. Bureau of Labor Statistics.
 Through 2026, BLS projects faster-than-average employment growth.

-Without a strong workforce, companies are unable to complete projects in a timely fashion.
-The U.S. has experienced a skilled-trades talent gap accelerated by retirement, staff turnover and a reduced focus on trade education in high school.
+Consequently, without a strong workforce, companies are unable to complete projects in a timely fashion.
+This trend is accelerated by early retirements, staff turnover and a reduced focus on trade education in high school.
 About half of America’s skilled trade employees are approaching retirement age, according to the Manhattan Institute.
-And they aren’t being replaced quickly as they are leaving the field: An estimated 2.4 million jobs may be unfilled by 2028.
+And they aren’t being replaced quickly as they are leaving the field.
+An estimated 2.4 million jobs could be unfilled by 2028.

 - 41% of pre-pandemic respondents chose “securing skilled labor” as the No. 1 threat to their businesses.